Omen-/personal-website/content/blog/dofus-maps.md

 9: 99.421586 % on average
 ```

-The results depends on the length of the key.
-This is due to the way method 1. works : the more diversity there is between the two arrays of possibilites we are trying to narrow, the better the result will be.
+The results depend on the length of the key.
+This is due to the way method 1. works : the more diversity between the two arrays of possibilities we are trying to narrow, the better the result will be.
 If the keyLength % 10 = 0 we will always use method 1. with two bytes that correspond to the same cell.
 There will then be very little diversity in the two array of possibilities.

 From there the best way to find the missing parts of the is to use a statistical approach.

 You can find an implementation of this attack on my [github](https://github.com/Omen-/dofus-key-finder).

-If you want more details on any part of this attack you can contact me, I will be more than happy to aswer !
+If you want more details on any part of this attack you can contact me, I will be more than happy to answer !